kayrahman/QuickPortfolio/README.md

 </p>

-#### Employment History:
+## Employment History:

 #### Justory Technologies Sdn.
 Bhd.
 January 2019 - December 2019
 Chief Product Officer,Lead Android Developer

 #### Achievements :
-> Developed an android social media application.
+> Developed an android social media application.<br>
 > Developed the Android project using Kotlin , debugged and maintained it in an excellent manner.
-(Please refer to reference).
+(Please refer to reference).<br>
-> Implemented Google’s latest library and guidelines on the project’s execution: such as Android architecture components and MVVM architecture which are essential to build quality apps today.
+> Implemented Google’s latest library and guidelines on the project’s execution: such as Android architecture components and MVVM architecture which are essential to build quality apps today.<br>
-> Was promoted to become Chief Product Officer due to my stronger design abilities in the team, and was responsible for the strategic planning for the product development.
+> Was promoted to become Chief Product Officer due to my stronger design abilities in the team, and was responsible for the strategic planning for the product development.<br>
-> Provided production support through trouble shooting issues, proposing solutions, developing and testing fixes and migrated solutions for a more optimal performance.
+> Provided production support through trouble shooting issues, proposing solutions, developing and testing fixes and migrated solutions for a more optimal performance.<br>

 #### Treasure Enterprise